aimldl/jupyter_book/CONFIGURE.md

 ## 3. Publish Your Book Online
 To publish your book using GitHub Pages, you'll first need to push your book's source files to a GitHub repository.

+### 3-1.
+Create a new repository on GitHub and push the book's source files.
 - Create a new repository on GitHub, ensuring you do not initialize it with a README file.
 - Clone this repository to your local machine.
 - Copy the source files of your book into the directory you just cloned.